Pacific Halibut vs Amberjack Yellowtail Fillet

 Pacific Halibut

-Pacific Halibut is a large flatfish known for its mild flavor and firm texture.
-It is a rich source of high-quality protein and essential nutrients, making it a popular choice among seafood lovers.
+Pacific Halibut is a large flatfish known for its mild flavor and firm texture, making it a popular choice in culinary dishes.
+It is rich in protein and omega-3 fatty acids, contributing to heart health and overall wellness.

 Amberjack Yellowtail Fillet